Skip to main content

 Once you select an element, you can adjust the Pointer so the feature you want to highlight is not obstructed and is comfortably accompanied by your Tooltip.
 You can choose to anchor to the center of:

-• the selected on-page element
+• The selected on-page element

-• the Canvas body of your Tooltip.
+• The Canvas body of your Tooltip.

 Pointer options the Chameleon Builder